jkniest/hue-it-documentation/docs/config/README.md

 # Bridge config

 You can access a variety of bridge config values.
-Currently all those values are readonly.
+Currently, all those values are read-only.

 ## Get information